clojure-emacs/cider/doc/using_the_repl.md

 #### Font-locking

-Normally code in the REPL is font-locked the same way as in `clojure-mode`.
-Before CIDER 0.10 by default REPL input was font-locked with `cider-repl-input-face` (after you press `RET`) and results were font-locked with `cider-repl-result-face`.
-If you want to restore the old behaviour use:
+Normally, code in the REPL is font-locked the same way as in `clojure-mode`.
+Before CIDER 0.10, by default, REPL input was font-locked with `cider-repl-input-face` (after pressing
+<kbd>Return</kbd>) and results were font-locked with
+`cider-repl-result-face`.
+If you want to restore the old behaviour
+use:

 ```el
 (setq cider-repl-use-clojure-font-lock nil)